Praharshita1275/Iris-classification/README.md

 ## **Results & Insights**

-- **Classification Accuracy**: The majority of models were highly accurate (>95%), with some models (e.g., Random Forest, SVM) being 100% due to the linear separability of the dataset.
 - **Feature Importance**: Petal length and petal width were the most important features for separating species.
 - **Species Separability**: Iris setosa was clearly separable from the remaining two classes, but versicolor and virginica had some overlap.
 - **Model Comparison**: Tree-based and kernel-based models performed amazingly well, confirming the appropriateness of these models for low-dimensional and well-annotated datasets.